geethasathyamurthy/ansible-icd-postgres-actions/README.md

 3. Select the `wal2json.yml` playbook.
 4. Select the **Verbosity** level to control the depth of information that will be shown when you run the playbook in Schematics.
 5. Expand the **Advanced options**.
 6. Enter all required input variables as key-value pairs.
-Then, click **Next**.
+Then, click **Save**.

    <img src="images/action_input_parameters.png" alt="Schematics action input variables overview" width="350" style="width: 350px; border-style: none"/>